phuse-org/CTDasRDF/doc/HandsOnCreateTriplesFromOWL.md

 To get a visualization, we store the ts_test001.ttl file including the prefix definitions and first instances, upload these triples into a triple store - e.g. the stardog database - and run the visualization.

-### Example Clear DB, Add instances, Run Visualization
+### Example - Clear DB, Add instances, Run Visualization

 Delete all triples from the CTDasRDFSMS database trouth the Stardog Web interface.
 Open your database <http://localhost:5820/CTDasRDFSMS>.
 Go to ">_Query" and execute the delete all tripples command: DELETE{?s ?p ?o} WHERE{?s ?p ?o}.

 Load the ts_test001.ttl file into the the database through "Data" -> "+Add", choose the corresponding file and click "Upload".
 You should get a "Success!" message.
 You can check the success by selecting all triples in the store with the command: SELECT * WHERE {?s  ?p ?o}.

-Now you can run the program XXX to visualize all instances in the database.
+The Visualization is done throug r/vis/vis_stardog_dbs.R in section "create content graph for CTDasRDFSMS".

 ![Figure: Instances](./images/hands_on_triples_02.png)

-### Continue first instances
+### Continue with first instances

 As a next step we need to define the linked instances further.
 In our case these are the three for the title, the primary objective and the secondary objective.
 Out study has just one long Title.
 Furthermore we should also specify the type of the Title.
 This we can do with the following triples: